Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Introduction

-For results and conjectures related to our weak Mordell-Lang statement for connected pure Shimura varieties, see \cite{OrrThesis,Orr15,RY17,Aslanyan,AD22,qiu22,RYa,Richard_Yafaev}.
+For results and conjectures related to our weak Mordell-Lang statement for connected pure Shimura varieties, see \cite{OrrThesis,Orr15,RY17,Aslanyan,qiu22,RYa,Richard_Yafaev,AD22,Richard_Yafaev_24a,Richard_Yafaev_24b}.

 In this article, all fields are of characteristic $0$.
 Varieties and curves are irreducible, subvarieties are closed.
+While (mixed) Shimura varieties as usually defined might not be irreducible, we consider here only connected (mixed) Shimura varieties, which are irreducible.
 We denote by $K$ an algebraically closed field of characteristic $0$.
 Varieties will always be varieties over $K$ if their ground field is not mentioned explicitly.